 Note: The definition of the external interface is out of the scope of this Standard.

 a) The initiating AP MLD shall transmit an NSEP Priority Access Enable Request frame (9.6.36.2 NSEP Priority Access Enable Request frame details) [CIDs #1119, #1488, #2565] to an associated non-AP MLD or EHT non-AP STA with dot11EHTNSEPPriorityAccessActivated set to true [CID#1472].
-The destination of the NSEP Priority Access Enable Request frame is the non-AP MLD or EHT non-AP STA indicated by the value of the PeerEHTSTAAddress parameter in the MLME-NSEPPRIACCESSENABLE.request primitive.
+The destination of the NSEP Priority Access Enable Request frame is the non-AP MLD or EHT non-AP STA indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSENABLE.request primitive.

 b) If the initiating AP MLD receives an NSEP Priority Access Enable Response frame (9.6.36.3 NSEP Priority Access Enable Response frame details [CIDs #1119, #1488, #2565]) with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating AP MLD shall issue an MLME-NSEPPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating successful enabling of NSEP priority access.
 The initiating AP MLD shall enable NSEP priority access so that subsequently transmitted traffic receives NSEP priority access treatment using the procedure defined in 35.10.3 (NSEP priority access procedure).